Hanoi Right Now

 Do you need a licence to rent a scooter in Hanoi?

-Yes.
-Renting one is easy, but legally riding one requires a licence recognised in Vietnam.
-Many tourists ignore this, only to discover after an accident that their travel insurance will not cover them.
+No licence is required to rent a scooter, but legally riding one requires a licence recognised in Vietnam.
+Many tourists overlook this and only discover after an accident that their travel insurance will not cover them.
+Rental shops rarely check carefully, but insurers often do.

 -